 Xtract One Releases Second Quarter Fiscal 2023 Results

-/EIN News/ -- TORONTO, March 09, 2023 (GLOBE NEWSWIRE) -- Xtract One Technologies Inc., formerly Patriot One Technologies Inc., (TSX: XTRA) (OTCQX: XTRAF) (FRANKFURT: 0PL) (“Xtract One” or the “Company”) a leading technology-driven threat detection and patron screening solutions company, is pleased to announce its second quarter results for the three and six month periods ended January 31, 2023.
+TORONTO, March 09, 2023 (GLOBE NEWSWIRE) -- Xtract One Technologies Inc., formerly Patriot One Technologies Inc., XTRA XTRAF 0PL ("Xtract One" or the "Company") a leading technology-driven threat detection and patron screening solutions company, is pleased to announce its second quarter results for the three and six month periods ended January 31, 2023.
 All information is in Canadian dollars unless otherwise indicated.

 The following press release should be read in conjunction with the Company's Unaudited Condensed Consolidated Interim Financial Statements, prepared in accordance with International Financial Reporting Standards ("IFRS") and our Management's Discussion and Analysis for the periods ended January 31, 2023 and 2022, which can be found under the Company's profile on SEDAR at www.sedar.com.